 The Company's investment portfolio comprises debt, equity, cash and cash equivalents, investment funds and derivatives (used only for hedging foreign currency exposure).
-The portfolio includes investments in securitisations of USD 3.1 million (2022: USD 3.5 million).
-Investment performance was positively impacted by the portfolio yield, the rally in equity markets and spread tightening reversing the adverse performance in 2022 driven by increasing sovereign interest rates, decline in equity markets and credit spread widening.
+The portfolio includes investments in securitisations of USD 1.5 million (2023: USD 3.1 million).
+Investment performance was positively impacted by the portfolio yield and the rally in equity markets.

-The Company's investment portfolio generated positive returns from investments of USD 33.6 million (including investment charges and expenses) in 2023 (2022: USD 33.9 million negative return).
-The pre-tax total return on average cash and investment was positive 5.3% inclusive of foreign exchange losses that hedge liabilities (2022: 5.3% loss).
+The Company's investment portfolio generated positive returns from investments of USD 30.7 million (including investment charges and expenses) in 2024 (2023: USD 33.6 million return).
+The pre-tax total return on average cash and investment was positive 4.7% inclusive of foreign exchange losses that hedge liabilities (2023: 5.3%).

-2023 2022
+2024 2023

 USD'000 USD'000

-Investment expenses and charges 1,064 955
+Investment expenses and charges 998 1,064